English Language Program

 Richard Smith grew up in London but left the UK twenty years ago in search of a career as a language teacher.
 He obtained an MA in Social and Political Science from Cambridge University and worked for a period in London as a sociological field researcher before changing his career track.
 He joined IUJ in 1990 after spending several years teaching company courses in Tokyo.
 His current research interests are productive vocabulary knowledge development and the impact of World Englishes on international English instruction.
 In his spare time, he would like to walk in the mountains, watch movies, and go cycling, and during the IEP he actually does some of these things.

 Rachel Drummond was born and raised in the state of Oregon in the United States.
-She studied Spanish as an undergraduate and completed her M.Ed. in Education with emphases in teaching ESL and Spanish, earning both degrees from the University of Oregon.
-For eight years, she has been teaching ESL at the University of Oregon, primarily in the intensive and matriculated English programs, and her EFL teaching experience comes from Japan.
+She studied Spanish as an undergraduate and completed her M.Ed. in Education with emphases in teaching ESL and Spanish at the University of Oregon.
+For twelve years, she taught ESL at the University of Oregon and her EFL teaching experience comes from Japan.
 Her professional interest areas include educational technology as it applies to TESOL, ESL/EFL teacher training, and materials development.
-In her free time, Rachel enjoys practicing Ashtanga Vinyasa yoga, running, dancing, studying languages, traveling, and enjoying the outdoors.
+In her free time, Rachel enjoys practicing Ashtanga yoga, running, dancing, studying languages, traveling, and enjoying the outdoors.